Solace Counseling Insurance Information

 - Does my health insurance plan include mental health benefits?

 - Do I have a deductible?
 If so, what is it and have I met it yet?

 - Does my plan limit how many sessions per calendar year I can have?
 If so, what is the limit?

 - Do I need written approval from my primary care physician in order for services to be covered?

 Are there benefits in NOT using insurance?

 Absolutely!
-There are multiple benefits for not utilizing your insurance and they are listed below.
+There are multiple benefits for not utilizing your insurance:

 Diagnosis: This is the biggest challenge when it comes to utilizing insurance.
 Insurance companies require a diagnosis for each client in order to cover the services.
 The issue with that is not everyone fits the criteria for a mental health disorder!
 We do not believe it to be ethical or right to provide a mental health diagnosis for someone who does not indeed fit the criteria.
 This causes a barrier to treatment.
 We want anyone to be able to seek counseling services.